-In November of 2011, in consultation with Oyster Pond, the compensation committee reviewed the compensation consultant's list of companies in the Peer Group for use in setting equity compensation for 2011 and for base salary recommendations for 2012.
-The Peer Group list consists of U.S.-headquartered, public companies that are (i) similar in size and development focus to
+In November of 2012, in consultation with Haigh, the compensation committee reviewed the compensation consultant's list of companies in the Peer Group for use in setting equity compensation for 2012 and for base salary and target annual incentive recommendations for 2013.
+The 2012/2013 Peer Group consists of U.S. - headquartered, public biopharmaceutical companies that were similar in size and development stage to ZIOPHARM based upon the following selection criteria: